disneystreaming/pg2k4j/README.md

 Before writing pg2k4j, we explored existing solutions.
 We used [pg2kinesis](https://github.com/handshake/pg2kinesis) but found that this implementation simply couldn't keep up with the write throughput that we required.
 As a JVM app, pg2k4j can natively integrate with [Amazon's
 Kinesis Producer Library](https://docs.aws.amazon.com/streams/latest/dev/developing-producers-with-kpl.html) allowing it to achieve write speeds of over
-1 million records per minute.
+1 million records per minute, which is orders of magnitude faster than the performance we observed with its Python counterpart.

 ### How it Works